Ankit-KK/Netflix-predictions/README.md

 # Netflix Predictions Report

 ## Overview
-This document, `Netflix_Predictions.pdf`, presents a comprehensive analysis of Netflix's quarterly subscription trends using the ARIMA (AutoRegressive Integrated Moving Average) model.
+This document, `Netflix_Predictions.ipynb`, presents a comprehensive analysis of Netflix's quarterly subscription trends using the ARIMA (AutoRegressive Integrated Moving Average) model.
 The report is aimed at forecasting future subscription rates by employing time series analysis techniques.

 ## Methodology
 The ARIMA model is applied to the historical subscription data, transforming it into a time series format suitable for identifying trends and patterns.
 The report includes: